 What makes up success is something we’ve had to think a lot about.

-Helping businesses become successful is what drives us in what we do, here at Maisey Harris & Co.
+At Maisey Harris & Co, helping businesses become successful is what drives us in what we do.
 But we’ve learned that success isn’t as easy to define as simply having a profitable, growing company.

 If you ask what success means to people, you are likely to get a wide range of answers.
 Or you’ll find out that they’re not actually sure, that they haven’t thought about it.

 It is important to know what success means to you.
 If you don’t understand what drives you, you will pour time and energy into things that give you no return.
 You need to know what will leave you feeling like you’ve accomplished something at the end of the day, not leave you frustrated and dissatisfied.

 Luckily, it isn’t so hard to find out what success means to you.
 Because, though the question may bring a myriad of responses, in the end, we’ve found that it generally boils down into three concepts:

 Freedom of Time.

 Freedom of Money.

 For some people, it is simply achieving a well-oiled machine that defines success for them.
 It is being able to go to bed each night and not be kept up by stress.

 For them achieving freedom of mind is what makes them feel successful.
 Where they no longer have to constantly be worrying about the next bill payment, or the next issue that may arise.
 They want to know their business is running smoothly.